Forensic Science and How Statistics Can Help It: Evidence, Hypothesis Testing, and Graphical Models: Evidence

 \section{Evidence}

-Criminals in ancient world could easily avoid punishment due to limited standardized forensic practices.
-These practices typically were constrained to forced confession, witness statements, and arguments between prosecutors and defenders \cite{schafer2008ancient}, which were subject to errors and coercion.
-The world's first written documentation in forensic medicine is credited to Chinese author Song Ci's \textit{Xi Yuan Ji Lu} (translated as \textit{Collected Writings on the Washing Away of Wrongs}) written in the 13th century \cite{asen2017song}.
-Over the centuries, forensic science has evolved into a broad field that is now a common tool in criminal and civil law.
+Criminals in the ancient world could easily avoid punishment due to limited standardized forensic practices.
+These practices were typically limited to forced confession, witness statements, and arguments between prosecutors and defenders \citep{schafer2008ancient}, which were subject to errors and coercion.
+Over the centuries, forensic science has evolved into a broad field that now offers common tools in criminal and civil law.

-Evidence is generally categorized into testimonial and non-testimonial evidence. \textit{Testimonial evidence} is one of the oldest types of evidence in human history.
-The word ``testimony'' and ``testify'' both originates from the Latin word \textit{testis}, which refers to the concept related to a disinterested third-party witness \cite{harper2001online}.
-Especially in ancient society, with the lack of standardized forensic practices, the results of trials relied heavily on witness statements \cite{schafer2008ancient}.
-Non-testimonial or \textit{physical evidence} can be categorized into criminalistics, forensic chemistry, media evidence, identification science, and forensic science management, according to the 19th International Forensic Science Symposium (October 2019, France) sponsored by Interpol \cite{houck201919th}.
-Based on this categorization and several other sources \cite{adam2011essential,fisher2009introduction,saferstein2004criminalistics}, we built a mind map (\autoref{fig: forensic evidence}) that organizes the various types of forensic evidence commonly used in court.
-In the rest of this section, we provide details about common types of physical evidence, in particular glass, fingerprint, and DNA, which will be discussed further in subsequent sections on statistical methods.
+Forensic evidence can be categorized into testimonial and physical evidence. \textit{Testimonial evidence} is one of the oldest types of evidence in human history.
+The word ``testimony'' and ``testify'' both come from the Latin word \textit{testis}, which refers to the concept related to a disinterested third-party witness \citep{harper2001online}.
+Especially in ancient societies, with the lack of standardized forensic practices, the results of trials relied heavily on witness statements \citep{schafer2008ancient}. \textit{Physical evidence} can be categorized into criminalistic, forensic chemistry, media evidence, and identification science, according to the 19th International Forensic Science Symposium (October 2019, France) sponsored by Interpol \citep{houck201919th}.
+Based on this categorization and several other sources \citep{adam2011essential,fisher2009introduction,saferstein2004criminalistics}, we built a mind map (Figure~\ref{fig: forensic evidence}) that categorizes the various types of forensic evidence commonly used in court.

+In the rest of this section, we provide details about common types of physical evidence, in particular fingerprints (Section~\ref{sec: Fingerprint}), glass (Section~\ref{sec: Glass}), and DNA (Section~\ref{sec: DNA}), which will be discussed further in subsequent sections on statistical methods.